Best of Central Asia Tour

 Kyrgyzstan Eagle hunter

 After breakfast, we will drive to Issyk Kul, “the pearl of Kyrgyzstan” and the second-largest mountain lake in the world.
-At an altitude of 1,600 meters, it is warm enough in summer for swimming and a popular beach destination for the Kyrgyz and Kazakh people.
-The way down to Kochkor is the same road again.
+At an altitude of 1,600 meters, it is warm enough in summer for swimming and is a popular beach destination for the Kyrgyz and Kazakh people.
 It’s only a short distance on from Kochkor to Issyk Kul, but we will have several interesting stops along the way.
 Our first stop is in the village of Kyzyl Tuu, where we will meet a yurt maker and learn more about this traditional nomadic dwelling.
-Many people in this village are involved in yurt making business.
+Many people in this village are involved in the yurt-making business.
 Near Bokonbayevo, we will meet an eagle hunter, who will show us his eagle and give a short demonstration for us.
 At Skazka (Fairytale) Canyon, which derives its name from its bizarre landscape made of fabulous rock formations, we will walk for around one hour.
 From here, it is then just half an hour to reach our destination, a yurt camp near the shore of Issyk Kul.
 Dinner and overnight in the yurt camp.

-Overnight in yurt (2 people in a yurt, shared bathroom facilities)
+Overnight in a yurt (2 people in a yurt, shared bathroom facilities)

 Karakol Kyrgyzstan